 Uses syntax highlighting for presenting the various information elements.

 Similar in spirit to the inspect module, but all calls take a name argument to reference the name under which an object is being read.

+'''

-class IPython.core.oinspect.Inspector(color_table={": <IPython.utils.coloransi.ColorScheme")
+class IPython.core.oinspect.Inspector(args, kwargs)

+Bases: IPython.utils.colorable.Colorable

+'''